Skip to main content

 Use Build and Test

-With developer mode enabled, USB debugging enabled and your phone plugged in, you should now be able to build and test.
+With developer mode enabled, USB debugging enabled, and your Android device plugged in, you should now be able to build and test.

 First Launch